 Later, enjoy time at leisure, free to take an afternoon dip in the restorative waters of the Dead Sea.

-Transfer to the airport and fly to Aswan, Arrive at your historic luxury hotel.
-Dating back to 1899, the property was built by Thomas Cook to house European travelers, among them Sir Winston Churchill; Margaret Thatcher; and Agatha Christie, whose novel, Death on the Nile, was set at this Victorian palace.
+Transfer to the airport, fly to Aswan, and arrive at your historic luxury hotel.
+Dating back to 1899, the property was built by Thomas Cook to house European travelers, among them Sir Winston Churchill; Margaret Thatcher; and Agatha Christie, whose novel Death on the Nile was set at this Victorian palace.
 Then visit the Tombs of the Nobles by camel.
 The tombs mark the final resting places of powerful governors and priests who controlled commerce between Aswan and Nubia.
-Proceed to Saint Simeon&rsquo's Monastery, one of Egypt&rsquo's best-preserved original Christian strongholds.
+Proceed to Saint Simeon's Monastery, one of Egypt's best-preserved original Christian strongholds.
 This evening, sit down to dinner at the famed 1902 French restaurant.

-Fly to Abu Simbel, where you visit the twin temples of Ramses II and Queen Nefertari.
+Fly to Abu Simbel, where you will visit the twin temples of Ramses II and Queen Nefertari.
 In Aswan, board your luxurious Dahabiya for the next three nights.
 After lunch on board, join your Egyptologist to explore a granite quarry that supplied the ancient Egyptians.
-Take in an enormous monolith known as the “ Unfinished Obelisk,” a fine example of ancient Egyptian stone masonry.
+Take in an enormous monolith known as Unfinished Obelisk, a fine example of ancient Egyptian stone masonry.
 Return to Dahabiya for afternoon tea.
-Later this evening, enjoy cocktails and dinner aboard
+Later this evening, enjoy cocktails and dinner aboard.

 Disembark in Luxor.
 Discover the Valley of the Kings, the legendary burial ground of the pharaohs, including the entrance into the tomb of “ the boy king,” Tutankhamun.
 Discover the terraced funerary temple of Queen Hatshepsut.
 Time permitting, visit the Valley of the Queens (Biban el-Harim).
 Return to the airport and fly to Cairo.